veloren/book/src/contributors/guides/adding-weapons/guide.md

 The non-bolded ones are either a work in progress or have not started their development yet.

-**2.** The Veloren google drive files are useful becuase it allows you to use the existing weapon models as format
+**2.** The Veloren google drive files are useful because it allows you to use the existing weapon models as format

 **3.** You need to have your model(s) approved by the core-devs if you want your model to make it into the actual game